yassineaboukir/Asnlookup/README.md

 ```

 ## Port Scanning
-The script supports Nmap port scanning but it requires you to already have Nmap installed on your machine.
+The tool exports the list of IP addresses as a text file which you can use with other tools such as Masscan.
+On the other hand, the tool supports Nmap port scanning but it requires you to already have Nmap installed on your machine.
 How to?

 ```
 - On CentOS